-By a sucker punch from Barnes & Noble.
+By a surprise attack from Barnes & Noble.
 One I never saw coming.

 Here’s how it went down: